 3. Unscrew the faucet head.

-This should not require tools.
-Schopp suggests using a rubber jar opener pad to get a better grip if you’re having trouble.
+This should not require any tools.
+Schopp suggests using a rubber jar-opener pad as an optional tool to get a better grip if you’re having trouble.

 If your faucet is stationary, Takaidza has an easy cleaning tip: Add about 2 tablespoons of your solution to a zip-top bag and attach it to the faucet head with a rubber band or clip.
 Again, aim to cover the underside of the faucet head with the solution.